WWE's next battle royale: Investor fans vs. shorts

 WWE “has no reason not to trade right in-line with its closest peers,” Ryvicker said.

-Reporting by Sinead Carew; Additional reporting by Sudipto Ganguly in Mumbai, Lewis Krauskopf, Lance Tupper and Chuck Mikolajczak in New York; Editing by Alden Bentley and Lisa Shumaker
+Reporting by Sinead Carew; Additional reporting by Sudipto Ganguly in Mumbai, Lewis Krauskopf, Lance Tupper and Chuck Mikolajczak in New York; Editing by Lisa Shumaker and Phil Berlowitz